Codego Revolutionizes Merchant Payments With New Cryptogateway Solution

+(MENAFN- GlobeNewsWire - Nasdaq) Codego enables effortless fund transfers across 33 countries with SEPA or SEPA Instant, providing a secure and seamless gateway to international payments.

-(MENAFN- Zex PR Wire) Milan , Italy, 27th January 2025, ZEX PR WIRE , Codego , a licensed EMI/Virtual Asset Operator and banking innovator, has announced the launch of its groundbreaking Cryptogateway solution for merchants.
+Milan, Italy, Jan.
+27, 2025 (GLOBE NEWSWIRE) -- Codego , a licensed EMI/Virtual Asset Operator and banking innovator, has announced the launch of its groundbreaking Cryptogateway solution for merchants.
 This new platform sets a global standard in digital payment technology, offering unparalleled functionality for both in-person and remote transactions.

 The Future of Payments Is Here